 The executive came to the realization that if his team performs a manual pen test on every app as they had been attempting to do, they’ll always lag behind because the process takes several days or weeks.
 Instead, the organization automates as much as possible and embeds analysts within development teams.
 When it came to mobile apps, that meant bolstering the company’s mobile DevSecOps practices by looking beyond traditional tools and seeking out a solution that could deftly automate mobile app security testing within the DevOps pipeline.

 The team didn’t give up on pen testing for mobile apps but instead, found a place within its mobile DevSecOps model that made sense for its risk appetite.
-Now it targets manual penetration testing on ‘green dollar’ apps — the critical ones that generate revenue for the business — and leave automated tools to catch problems in less critical apps.
+Now it targets manual penetration testing on ‘green dollar’ apps — the critical ones that generate revenue for the organization — and leave automated tools to catch problems in less critical apps.

 This kind of discipline and planning doesn’t have to be the sole domain of large financial companies.
 Many organizations today can benefit from developing a strong mobile DevSecOps toolchain to support a mobile software development lifecycle that delivers mobile apps quickly and securely.
 To learn more best practices for getting started, check out our “The Ultimate Guide to Establishing an Effective Mobile DevSecOps Toolchain” ebook.